 It took us ten minutes to find the bar.

 It was cold for Nuwara Eliya and we

 A single malt for Dom and a Port

 I turned towards the barman to place our order

-Extraordinary man I had ever seen, he was approx.
+extraordinary man I had ever seen, he was about

 7ft tall.
-His ears were pointy, nearly as large as his head
+He had pointed ears nearly as large as his head

 A sweet smile.
 It was disconcerting.

 He bought us a round of drinks and

 he was from Northern England.